Reheating process in the $R^2$ inflationary model with the baryogenesis scenario: The effect of the Majorana fermion mass

 \section{The effect of the Majorana fermion mass}

 So far, we have discussed the reheating process by fixing the mass of the Majorana neutrino.
 In this section, we discuss the dependence on the mass of the Majorana neutrino on the reheating process.
 As we have seen, in the minimally coupled case, the reheating is governed mainly by the Higgs particles, thus the variation in the \(M_{N_1}\) changes the reheating temperature very little.
 On the other hand, in the conformally coupled case, the reheating is realized mainly by the production and the decay of the Majorana neutrino, thus the Majorana mass dependence appears.
-We compare the RHS of (\ref{eq:botzman_nondim_radiation}) below, and we can see that the contribution from the decay of the Majorana neutrino is the largest if \(M_{N_1} = \SI{1.0e13}{GeV}\) as seen in Fig.~\ref{fig:contribution}.
-However, this result depends on the mass of the Majorana fermion \(M_{N_1}\).
-If we decrease the mass of the Majorana femrion, the contribution from the gauge bosons exceeds that from the decay of the Majorana neutrino when the Majorana mass \(M_{N_1}\) is below \(M_{N_1} = \SI{1.0e12}{GeV}\), which corresponds to the fact that the decay rate into the Majorana neutrino becomes far sub-dominant: \(\Gamma_{\phi \to N_1} \ll \Gamma_{\phi \to g}\).
+We compare terms in the RHS of (\ref{eq:botzman_nondim_radiation}) below and can see that the contribution from the decay of the Majorana neutrino is the largest if \(M_{N_1} = \SI{1.0e13}{GeV}\) as seen in Fig.~\ref{fig:contribution}.
+If we decrease the mass of the Majorana fermion, the contribution from the gauge bosons exceeds that from the decay of the Majorana neutrino when the Majorana mass \(M_{N_1}\) is below \(M_{N_1} \simeq \SI{1.0e12}{GeV}\), which corresponds to the fact that the decay rate into the Majorana neutrino becomes far sub-dominant: \(\Gamma_{\phi \to N_1} \ll \Gamma_{\phi \to g}\).

 The consequence of this can be seen in the behavior of \(\rho_R\) on \(M_{N_1}\) near the transition of power law.
 We show this behavior in Fig.~\ref{fig:mass_dependence}.
 This mass dependence cannot be found in the minimally coupled case.
-As we lower the mass of the Majorana neutrino, the energy density at the transition to radiation domination becomes smaller, resulting in the lower reheating temperature.
-The difference leads to the difference in reheating temperature.
-This leads to the difference in the spectral indices, which will be discussed in \ref{subsec:spectral_indices}.
+As we lower the mass of the Majorana neutrino \(M_{N_1}\), the energy density at the transition to radiation domination becomes smaller, resulting in the lower reheating temperature.
+This leads to the difference in the spectral parameters, which will be discussed in \ref{subsec:spectral_indices}.